sum and product of roots of a quadratic equation

 = –6

-Finding the sum and product of the roots of a quadratic equation is easy and straightforward when you know the proper steps to take.
-You can go ahead to solve more exercises on this.
+Finding the sum and product of the roots of a quadratic equation is easy and straightforward when you know the proper steps.
+You can do more exercises on this.

 If you have any questions or comments on the sum and product of roots, use the comment box below.
 We respond promptly to every question and inquiry.
 Ensure to subscribe to this blog for more educational guides like this using your email below.